Kingdom of Mapungubwe: Rediscovery and historiography

-Locals had knowledge of the site through their oral histories, and considered the site sacred and imbued with the power and presence of ancestral kings, warned by their oral traditions against visiting or even pointing at the hill.
-In the 19th century Frans Lotrie, of either German or Dutch ancestry, went travelling across the subcontinent and was known as "Wild Lottering", later settling near the Limpopo.
+Locals had knowledge of the site through their oral histories, and considered the site sacred and imbued with the power and presence of ancestral kings, warned by their traditions against visiting or even pointing at the hill.
+In the 19th century Frans Lotrie (of either German or Dutch ancestry) went travelling across the subcontinent and was known as "Wild Lottering", later settling near the Limpopo.
 In the early 20th century, the Van Graans, who were farmers in the Mopane District, heard a legend of "a white man gone wild, who had lived a hermit's life in a cave on the banks of the Limpopo" and had "climbed the sacred hill and found things there".
 After several years of searching for the treasure, in 1933 they coerced an unnamed local African guide and set out again with a team.
-The African guide, according to an archaeologist in 1937, "was literally shivering with fright and had to be forcibly detained before pointing out the secret path up the hill".
+The African guide, according to an archaeologist writing in 1937, "was literally shivering with fright and had to be forcibly detained before pointing out the secret path up the hill".
 They uncovered pottery fragments and artefacts of copper, glass, and gold, and the burial of a highly decorated person.

 The Van Graans did not declare everything they found.
-The younger Van Graan, a former student of the University of Pretoria, reported the discovery to an archaeologist.
+The younger Van Graan, a former student of the University of Pretoria, reported the discovery to the aforementioned archaeologist.
 The University of Pretoria, at the time an exclusively Afrikaner institution, gained the rights to the treasure, and the Hertzog government monopolised the site.
-The discovery contradicted the white supremacist myth that Africa was a dark and backward continent in need of "saving", as well as the belief that Afrikaners were "champions of civilisation".
-As happened similarly with Great Zimbabwe, the government attempted to hide, discredit, and "protect" the site.
+The discovery contradicted the white supremacist myth that Africa was a 'dark' and 'backward' continent in need of 'saving', as well as the belief that Afrikaners were "champions of civilisation".
+As happened similarly with Great Zimbabwe, the government attempted to hide, discredit, and 'protect' the site.

 The site was declared a national monument in the 1980s.
 The study and interpretation of Mapungubwe throughout the 20th century largely excluded local communities, until the post-apartheid era which has seen descendants and locals become much more involved at Mapungubwe.